sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Hurroc Gifts

-The hurrocsí survival prowess does not present in only one form.
+The hurrocs√≠ survival prowess does not present in only one form.
 Like all heritages, they are varied and adaptable, filling a wide range of roles across the cosmos.
 Choose one of the following gifts.

 ##### Adrenal Surge